Best Pensions: Our Top Picks In 2021

 Transfer In Existing Pensions:

 Why we like it: For investors who want an expert plan put together for them based on timescales and investment risk profile Wealthify (part of the Aviva group) offer a tech savvy low cost option.
-Your money is invested in a range of funds including shares, bonds, property and commodities using mainly low cost passive investments such as ETFs and mutual funds.
-Fund houses used include Vanguard, Blackrock and Fidelity.
+Your money is invested in a range of funds including shares, bonds, property and commodities using mainly low cost passive investments such as mutual funds.
 Wealthify also offer an ethical investment option.

 With investments, your capital is at risk.
 The tax treatment of your investment will depend on your individual circumstances and may change in the future